victorcatalin/shortsmaker/README.md

 ### Using Docker

 > [!IMPORTANT]
-> To avoid memory issues, I've limited the number of concurrent Chrome tabs (for rendering) to 1 for both images.
-Feel free to increase this number if you have enough RAM and experiment the right value for your machine/VPS.
+> To avoid memory issues, I had to limit the number of concurrent Chrome tabs used for rendering to 1 for both images.
+If you have more RAM, feel free to experiment with the sweet spot for your machine/VPS.

 #### CPU image

-To increase performance, I've set the Whisper model to `base.en`.
+To increase the performance, I've set the Whisper model to `base.en` for both Docker images.
+This model is smaller and faster than the `medium.en` model, however it is somewhat less accurate.

-With 2 vCPUs it takes ~7 seconds for Kokoro to generate 10 seconds of audio, and ~2 seconds for Whisper to generate the captions.
+With 2 vCPUs it takes ~7 seconds for Kokoro to generate 10 seconds of audio, and ~2 seconds for Whisper to generate the captions for a scene.

 ```bash
 docker run -it --rm --name short-video-maker -p 3123:3123 \